hire-lab/hire-lab/README.md

 # Hire Lab
 React application for creating, managing and adding job listings for both users and companies.
-To execute it manually open a command prompt and run `npm start` or access https://vigilant-borg-2cfac4.netlify.app
+To execute it manually open a command prompt and run `npm start` or access https://vigilant-borg-2cfac4.netlify.app .

+The service is initialized with two users, which can be used for immediate testing:

+johndoe@gmail.com : 123456 - for users
+email@company.com : 123456 - for companies

 # Live Demo
 https://vigilant-borg-2cfac4.netlify.app/

 ## Functionality
-* User Registration
+* User or Company Registration/Login/Logout
-* Option for viewing and searching job listings
+* Option for viewing and searching job listings by title and/or location
+* Option for applying for users
+* Option for viewing candidate profiles for companies, approve for an interview or reject
+* Once approved, option for booking an interview with a date and time slot - for companies
-* Option for searching by title and location
+* Option for viewing all job interviews by date with react calendar - for companies
 * Fluid UX

 ## Technologies